mikechau/react-primer-draft/README.md

 ```

 Then `#setState` is called, which will update `activeItem` to whatever the name of the item that was clicked.

 ---

+### React Fetching Data

+This example will show you how you could fetch data from inside your component.
+As your application grows and becomes more complex, you will probably want to use [Flux](https://facebook.github.io/flux/).

+---